donaldtmcknight/microDecon/README.md

 using the `remove.thesh()` function.
 This takes the output of `decon()`.
 It is best to apply the filtering within species, population, or some other sensible a priori grouping criteria (as with `decon()` only OTUs that amplified in the blank are affected).
-To run it on the default settings use the following code (`data` is your output from `decon()`, `taxa` specifies whether your data frame includes a taxa column, `numb.ind` gives the number of individuals in each group [in the order that they occur in your data frame], blanks will have been condensed to a single mean column by `decon()` so you do not need to specify them here).
+To run it on the default settings use the following code (`data` is your output from `decon()`, `taxa` specifies whether your data frame includes a taxa column, `numb.ind` gives the number of individuals in each group [in the order that they occur in your data frame]; blanks will have been condensed to a single mean column by `decon()` so you do not need to specify them here).
 ```
 decontaminated.final <- remove.thresh(data = decontaminated, taxa=T, numb.ind = c(2,1))